Sadaananth/SadaLogger/README.md

     - `[Info] LoggerTest.cpp:12 This is a info message`
     - `[Warning] LoggerTest.cpp:13 This is a warning message`
     - `[Error] LoggerTest.cpp:14 This is a error message`

+# How to build
+To build the logger library, simply run the command `./build.sh`

+# Run unit tests
+To run unit tests, run the command `./run_tests.sh`.
+Running this command will also build the library.